Neerajkalkal/Neerajkalkal/README.md

 # 💫 About Me:
-🔭 I’m currently working on Android Developing .
+🔭 I’m currently working on Android Development .
 I'm focused on creating a seamless user experience with optimized performance.<br>👯 I’m looking to collaborate on Exciting android development projects, especially those involving kotlin, jetpack compose and java.
 I'm also open to contributing to open-source projects that align with my skills.<br>🤝 I’m looking for help with Exploring DevOps practices and tools.
 If you have expertise in this area or can recommend resources, I'd love to connect!<br>🌱 I’m currently learning SpringBoot  to enhance my full-stack development skills.<br> The universe is as fascinating as the world of tech!